hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Using Cloud Code/Construct 2 Cloud Code.md

 <q>**Formatting for JSON!** Note the Double Quotes around our keys and values, this is how Construct 2 interprets a JSON string.</q>

 Now, if your Cloud Code is set up correctly, the player will have a position variable saved in their *scriptData* object.
-You can double-check this by calling an [AccountDetailsRequest](/API Documentation/Request API/Player/AccountDetailsRequest.md):
+You can check this by calling an [AccountDetailsRequest](/API Documentation/Request API/Player/AccountDetailsRequest.md):

 * Through your game and printing out the value of scriptData's 'POS' field.
 * Through the [Test Harness](/Documentation/Test Harness/README.md) and checking the scriptData object's contents.

 ## GetPos

-As we did with *SetPos*, for *GetPos* we set up a [LogEventRequest](/API Documentation/Request API/Player/LogEventRequest.md) to GameSparks.
+As we did with *SetPos*, for *GetPos* we'll set up a [LogEventRequest](/API Documentation/Request API/Player/LogEventRequest.md) to GameSparks.
 This request has no attributes associated with it, so we can use the built-in *LogEventRequest* action:

 ![](img/Con2/3.png)